Summary: in this tutorial, you will learn about JavaScript template literal, which makes working with a string template easier.

 ) or double quotes ("

-) to wrap a string literal.
-And the strings have very limited functionality.
+) to wrap a string literal, which has very limited functionality.

 In ES6, you create a template literal by wrapping your text in backticks (`